hamzazaz/Kata-detection-and-validation-project/README.md

   The output video from the detection pipeline.
 Annotated with pose landmarks, step names, and feedback indicating whether each step was matched correctly.

 - **`vid.mp4`**
   Sample input video of a kata performance.
-Can be replaced with a personal performance video for analysis.
+Can be replaced with a personal performance video for analysis(but in this case used both as refrence and input video).

 - **`im2/`**
-  Auxiliary folder containing reference images or frame captures used during debugging, visualization, or demonstration.
+  Folder contained the screenshots used for the extractor in this test gotton automatically from the screenshot taker.

 # Kata Detection System-walkthrough